Sebasc322/SCA-Portfolio/README.md

 # SCA - Portfolio
 ### Sebastián Carmona Ángel Data Science Portfolio web app.

-This is the code of how I made a web application of my portafolio, showing my Medium articles and projects notebooks.
+This is the code of how I made a web application of my portfolio, showing my Medium articles and project notebooks.

+This is a whole web-app developed using Python and Dash.